 Patience

-Life on the Road Teaches Patience:
+Life on the Road Teaches Patience

 People expect me to be home.
 Patience.

-Coworkers don’t get along.
+Coworkers clash.
 Patience.

 Flights get delayed.
 Patience.